-Tramadol is a weak opioid that doctors may prescribe for moderate or moderately severe pain.
-It comes as a tablet that needs to be taken every 4-6 hours, or as an extended-release capsule that lasts for 24 hours.
-Brand names for tramadol include Conzip, Rybix, Ryzolt, and Ultram.
-Doctors typically recommend that tramadol be taken only for short-term pain-needs.
+Tramadol is a weak opioid typically prescribed to treat moderate to moderately severe pain.
+It comes as a tablet that is taken every four to six hours, or as an extended-release capsule that lasts for 24 hours.
+Brand names for tramadol include Conzip, Rybix, Ryzolt and Ultram.
+Doctors typically recommend that tramadol should only be used as a short-term pain treatment.
 For most people, it’s not helpful to use tramadol for longer than three months.

-Some people will experience withdrawal symptoms once they stop taking tramadol.
-Doctors often gradually decrease a person’s dose over time in order to help prevent or reduce tramadol withdrawal.
-People who want to stop taking tramadol should talk to a doctor first in order to get recommendations on the best way to stop using this drug.
+Some people will become dependent on tramadol, causing withdrawal symptoms to occur when they stop taking the drug.
+Often, doctors will gradually decrease a person’s tramadol dose over time in order to help prevent or reduce withdrawal.
+People who wish to quit taking tramadol should talk to a doctor beforehand to determine the best way to stop using this drug.

-When a person becomes dependent on a drug, their body becomes accustomed to its presence and they will have withdrawal symptoms when they stop using it.
+When a person becomes dependent on a drug, their body grows accustomed to the drug’s presence and needs it to function normally.
+A person with dependence will experience withdrawal symptoms when they stop using the drug.

-While tramadol is not as strong as some other opioids, it can still cause dependence and addiction.
+While tramadol is not as strong as many other opioids, it can still cause dependence and addiction.
 People who use the drug frequently are more likely to become dependent and experience tramadol withdrawal once they try to stop using it.
-A person who experiences withdrawal symptoms when they miss a dose will need to go through a period of detox, where the drug is flushed out of their system.
+A person who experiences withdrawal symptoms when they miss a dose will need to go through a period of detox — a process where the body clears a drug from its system.
 If someone quits tramadol cold turkey, they may have more severe symptoms.
-On the other hand, people who wean themselves off of tramadol may have fewer, milder side effects.
+On the other hand, people who wean themselves off tramadol may have milder side effects.

 Tramadol Withdrawal Symptoms

-Most opioid medications work through similar pathways: they bind to opioid receptors in the brain and change the way that people perceive and respond to pain.
-Some studies have shown that common tramadol withdrawal symptoms mimic withdrawal symptoms from other opioid drugs.
+Most opioid medications work by binding to opioid receptors in the brain and changing the way that people perceive and respond to pain.
+Some studies have shown that tramadol withdrawal symptoms mimic the withdrawal symptoms of other opioid drugs.
 People may have symptoms like: